 Rob Neyer Opening Day Marathon!

-Neyer's chat lasted 12 hours, 1 minute, breaking the former SportsNation individual chat record of 7 hours, 4 minutes, held by Bill Simmons.
+If Neyer is able to complete his mission, he will have chatted for nearly 12 hours, which would break the current SportsNation individual chat record of 7 hours, 4 minutes, held by Bill Simmons.

 Neyer's new book, "Rob Neyer's Big Book of Baseball Legends," can be ordered now!